CS 294-286: Machine Learning & Human Behavior

 09/09 Tue Steerability: fine-tuning, steering vectors

-09/11 Thu Social interactions and networks
+09/11 Thu Validation and generalization

 09/16 Tue GUEST LECTURE: Joon Sung Park